 A starting point for D23 would be somewhere between 8 and 10 minutes at 20 ° C with films between ASA 100 and 400.
 Agitation during the first minute, and then 5s every minute, is also a starting point to be validated or changed.

 The D23 is considered a fine-grain developer and this can be very interesting for those who use small and medium format.
-It is not a very energetic formula and that means that greater contrasts are obtained only with longer times.
+Metol is an energetic developer and that means that greater contrasts are obtained only with longer times.
+It is a nice option when the subject itself presents a very long tonal range.
 I’ve had great results in outdoor photos on sunny days and also in urban night shots when the contrast of the subject is too high.
 Although it is very simple, it is not at all a second-line developer.
 Ansel Adams used it a lot and on several occasions he praised its performance.
 The great inconvenience of this developer seems to be the need to be prepare directly as working solution since there is no way to make a concentrated D23.
 Also for this reason it can not be marketed.
 But for those who make photography in more modest volumes this should not be a big problem.
 More info about it can be found in Ansel Adams’s The Negative.

 2 – D72 paper developer